Ellis Well Drilling – Grant Information

 The applicant is responsible for getting their water tested by independent approved laboratory in sterile containers obtained by the lab. this is advised two/three weeks after drilling of well., the results need to be sent with all invoices and receipts of payment when claiming your grant along with a pumping certificate stating the quantity of water obtained.

-Claiming Payment:
+Claiming Payment

 On completion of the works, payment of grant may be claimed by the applicant submitting the claim form PWS 1b and returning it together with receipts of payment & pumping test certificate in respect of qualifying works to the local authority.
 Inspection of the works shall be carried out by the housing authority to establish that the works have been undertaken & completed .Once this is established the grant will be paid.